How to Prepare Your Business for the Chinese New Year

 4. Make the most of the upturn in home entertainment

 The Chinese New Year is normally when big-budget films have their premieres and movie houses are at their busiest.
 With COVID affecting much of this, the Chinese are expected to spend more on home entertainment in 2022 than ever before.
 Streaming movies and music, and playing games online and on consoles are going to be more prevalent.
 If you’re in the gaming, entertainment, and mobile device industries, be ready to capitalize on this.
 Be sure to tap into the advertising availability afforded by streaming and gaming and push your products for future sales.
 Online shopping also experiences a major increase leading up to the new year, so make sure to localize your e-commerce business for the Chinese market to capitalize on a major sale period as well.
-To do this successfully, use the services of BLEND to ensure your websites and marketing materials are professionally translated and localized to Chinese.

 Sending Chinese New Year Greetings